 The mission of elementary counseling in the Santa Fe Trail Schools is to provide a program that emphasizes academic, career, personal, and social development for all students.
-The K-8 Human Development Curriculum is taught through the counseling program.
-Does not apply to K-4.
 Counseling services may be obtained by calling the school office and asking for the school counselor.